rgbkrk/rgbkrk.github.io/_posts/2013-06-15-used-books.markdown

 Many used book stores have piles of books but don't appear to have a good system for entering them into a system or putting inventories online.
 There are stores/sites that do (Powell's, Half Price Books, and partially Amazon and their resellers), but all the small shops look like they're being crushed under piles of books.

-I want those books moving, fluidly, into the hands of other avid readers.
+We want those books moving, fluidly, into the hands of other avid readers.

 Software exists to help with [inventory](http://www.abebooks.com/homebase/software-inventory-management-system-catalog/) and resale, but it doesn't go all the way and certainly isn't open source.